telerik/winforms-docs/rotator/tutorial-creating-a-slide-viewer-with-radrotator.md

 ---
 title: Tutorial Creating a Slide Viewer with RadRotator
-page_title: Tutorial Creating a Slide Viewer with RadRotator
+page_title: Tutorial Creating a Slide Viewer with RadRotator | UI for WinForms Documentation
 description: Tutorial Creating a Slide Viewer with RadRotator
-slug: rotator-tutorial-creating-a-slide-viewer-with-radrotator
+slug: winforms/rotator/tutorial:-creating-a-slide-viewer-with-radrotator
 tags: tutorial,creating,a,slide,viewer,with,radrotator
 published: True
 position: 2